hebiao064/Leetcode/README.md

 >Output: index1=1, index2=2

-**C++ Code**: Use HashMap to record the number one by one and check if it exist the target at the same time, only use one loop.
+**Idea**: Use HashMap to record the number one by one and check if it exist the target at the same time, only use one loop.

 **Time Complexity** O(n)